Group of women at a presentation

 Promote investment in the shea value chain in Ghana

-Through the public-private partnership project women shea collectors are trained on topics of governance of cooperatives and quality shea processing.
-They receive pre-processing tools to put these lessons into practice.
-They can be sure of a ready market which means an end to post-harvest losses and that they can produce all year round.
+Through the public-private partnership project, women shea collectors were trained on topics ranging from governance of cooperatives to quality shea processing.
+They received pre-processing tools to put these lessons into practice.
+They were assured of a ready market, which meant a reduction of post-harvest losses and increased profit margins.

-Prior to the project, the low product quality has been identified as investment barriers for both European and local firms.
-To remove this barrier the project invests in improving product quality through training, facilitating direct sourcing and further developing other public-private partnerships.
-With its leading role and continuous effort to drive a more profitable shea industry the GSA is a strategic project partner.
+Prior to the project commencement, low product quality was identified as an investment barrier for both European and local firms.
+To address this, the project invested in training collectors, facilitating direct sourcing, and further developing other public-private partnerships.
+The GSA was selected as a strategic project partner due to its leading role and continuous effort in driving a more profitable shea industry in Ghana.

-Over the course of the two-year project, GSA and the partner companies involved aim to achieve the following:
+GSA and the partner companies involved aimed to achieve the following over the project’s two-year mandate:

 • Improve working conditions for 24,000 women in the north of Ghana